 - Using a thick-bottomed pot with a tight lid, heat the ghee over medium-low heat.
 Add the cassia, cardamom, cloves, black peppercorns, star anise and bay leaf.
 Fry until they become fragrant.

 - Reduce the heat to low.
-Add the sliced onions and the salt.
-Stir and fry the onions for ten minutes or until they are golden brown.
+Add the sliced onions and sprinkle with the salt.
+Stir and fry the onions until they are golden brown.
 This may take twenty minutes or longer.
 Increase the heat and fry until the onions turn a deep brown.
 Stir frequently as you do not want the onions to burn.

 - Add the jaggery and stir.
 Continue frying and stirring the onions and jaggery to ensure even browning.
 The sugar and onions will caramelise and turn a deep brown.

 - Once the onions have browned, remove a tablespoon of them and set these aside on absorbent paper.
 They will become crisp by the time you use them to garnish the completed dish.

-- Add the drained rice and gently stir to cover the grains with the ghee, onions and spices.
-Add 1 litre of water and stir.
+- Add the drained rice and gently stir to cover the grains with the ghee, onions, and spices.
+Add the water and stir.
 Bring the water to a boil, cover tightly, then reduce heat to very low.
-Cook for 15 minutes.
+Cook for 25 minutes.

 - Turn the heat off.
 Uncover the pot and quickly fluff rice with a fork.
-Cover the pot with a tea-towel and replace the lid.
+Cover the pot with a tea towel and replace the lid.
 Do this as quickly as possible because you do not want to lose heat or steam.
-Leave the rice to finish cooking in its own heat for a further five minutes.
+Leave the rice to finish cooking in its own heat for a further ten minutes.

 - Uncover the pot and fluff the rice if needed.
 Remove the whole star anise and cassia stick.
 Garnish with the reserved onions and serve.

-- 400g of uncooked rice is approximately two metric cups.
+- 400g of uncooked rice is approximately two cups.